 Frequently asked questions

-Q: Is there evidence that attending a speed awareness course will do me any good?
 A: Yes.
 Figures show that, on average, one in 12 drivers who have attended a workshop will be stopped again for speeding.
 That compares with one in four drivers who received a fixed penalty ticket, points and a fine.

 Q: I’ve had a speeding ticket but no invitation to attend one of these workshops.
-Can I write to the police and ask to be put on one as I’d prefer not to have points on me licence?
-A: No. You can only attend a workshop if you are referred for it by the police.
+Can I write to the police and ask to be put on one as I’d prefer not to have points on my licence?

-Q: Do I need to inform my insurer that I’ve been put on a speeding course?
-Will it affect my premium?
 A: No, you do not.
 That’s because the speeding offence is cancelled.
 However, if you do not take the offer of a workshop, then you are obliged to notify your insurer of any prosecutions.

 Q: I did one of these speed courses two years ago and I think I was recently flashed by a camera.
 If I get a ticket, will I have another go on the speed workshop?
-A: No. Drivers cannot attend a course if they have attended a Speed Awareness course within the last three years.

 DISCLAIMER

-The information on this Site is provided on the understanding that GEM Motoring Assist is not rendering legal or other advice.
+The information on this site is provided on the understanding that GEM Motoring Assist is not rendering legal or other advice.
 You should consult your own professional advisers as to legal or other advice relevant to any action you wish to take in connection with this website.

-To view these stories or to keep up to date with the latest news from GEM Motoring Assist you can connect with GEM Motoring Assist at:
+Keep up to date with the latest news from GEM Motoring Assist at:

 GEM Motoring Assist is a members’ motoring and road safety organisation in the UK.
 Our aim is to keep our members on the move… whether that’s through our breakdown recovery service or our motoring and road safety expertise.